aptible/supercronic/README.md

   centralized logging when a syslog server is running, but with containers, simply logging to `stdout` or `stderr` is preferred.

-Finally, they are often very quiet, which makes the above issues difficult to understand or debug!
+Finally, they are often quiet, making these issues difficult to understand and debug!

-The list could go on, but the fundamental takeaway is this: unlike typical server cron implementations, Supercronic tries very hard to do exactly what you expect from running `cron` in a container:
+Supercronic's goal is to behave exactly how you would expect `cron` running in a container to behave:

-- Your environment variables are available in jobs.
+- Your environment variables are available in jobs
-- Job output is logged to `stdout` / `stderr`.
+- Job output is logged to `stdout` / `stderr`
-- `SIGTERM` (or `SIGINT`, which you can deliver via CTRL+C when used interactively) triggers a graceful shutdown
+- `SIGTERM` triggers a graceful shutdown (and so does `SIGINT`, which you can deliver via CTRL+C when used interactively)
-- Job return codes and schedules are also logged to `stdout` / `stderr`.
+- Job return codes and schedules are logged to `stdout` / `stderr`

 ## How does it work? ##

-- Install Supercronic (see below).
+- Install Supercronic (see below)
-- Point it at a crontab: `supercronic CRONTAB`.
+- Point it at a crontab: `supercronic CRONTAB`
 - You're done!

 ## Who is it for?

-We originally created Supercronic to make it easy for customers of Aptible's [container orchestration platform (Enclave)][aptible-enclave] to incorporate periodic jobs in their apps, but it's more broadly applicable to **anyone running cron jobs in containers**.
+We (Aptible) originally created Supercronic to make it easy for customers of our [Enclave container orchestration platform][aptible-enclave] to incorporate periodic jobs in their apps, but it's more broadly applicable to **anyone running cron jobs in containers**.